Planning a Trip to San Miguel de Allende: Where Colonial Charm Meets Margarita Time

 The high season (November through March) brings perfect 70-80°F days, cool nights, and snowbird Americans fleeing winter’s grip.
 Hotel prices climb accordingly.
 December sparkles with Christmas festivities, while February hosts the San Miguel Writers’ Conference, turning the city into a temporary literary salon with margaritas.
 November 1-2 transforms the town for Day of the Dead celebrations, when even the cemeteries become Instagram hotspots.

 Shoulder seasons offer the savvy traveler significant savings and fewer crowds.
-April and May grow progressively warmer until reaching the May peak when temperatures flirt with 95°F and even the stray dogs look for shade.
+April and May grow progressively warmer until reaching the May peak when temperatures flirt with 95°F and even the stray dogs look for shade, though there are still plenty of rewarding things to do in San Miguel de Allende in May if you plan around the heat.
 The summer rainy season (June through September) delivers dramatic afternoon thunderstorms that provide free street washing services and create perfect conditions for long lunches in hillside restaurants while watching nature’s water show.

 Those seeking peak local chaos should visit for Independence Day (September 15-16) when the entire population seems to congregate in the main square, or the bonkers “La Locos” parade (June 13th), where locals dress in outlandish costumes and career through streets in a display of choreographed mayhem that makes New Orleans look restrained.